 Take a day trip to Isle au Haut

 If you really want to get away from the crowds, take the mail ferry from Stonington to the most remote part of Acadia National Park, located on Isle au Haut (pronounced “eye-la-HO”).
-While I’ve only had the chance to pass by on a lobster boat, it’s on my list to visit soon because the views from the water off the coast of Stonington are spectacular, and visiting this part of Acadia is truly magical.
+The views from the water off the coast of Stonington are spectacular, and visiting this part of Acadia is truly magical.

 The park takes up about half the island, while the other half is home to a year-round island population of just a few dozen people (growing to a few hundred in the summer).
 With few tourist trappings (an inn, gift shop with local products, lobster truck, and a small grocery store), this is the perfect way to enjoy nature’s tranquility on the Maine coast.

 You may even want to extend your island trip to several days–stay overnight at one of the park’s remote campsites, or enjoy a bit more comfort at a rental property.
 (There used to be an inn operated out of the lighthouse, but in the last few years, it was for sale and I’m not sure if it will be operational again in the future.)